 On Friday February 26, the Service was advised by Public Health Sudbury and Districts that the rollout of vaccinations had been initiated to key groups as part of Phase 1.
 Active Duty front-line police officers who as part of their duties regularly provide emergency medical care were included in this group.
 This included our Patrol Operations, Tactical Unit, Traffic Management, Rural Community Response, and Central Community Response Units.
-The following week, Special Constables were included in the first wave.
-GSPS is pleased to have extended appointment opportunities to all included in this group.
+The following week, Special Constables were included in this group.
 Once this group is concluded, we expect the next wave will include members who work in areas requiring direct face-to-face public engagement, followed by members assigned to areas that do not permit a work from home alternative concluding with those members who have the option to work from home.
 Our focus is to ensure those most at risk through their work requirements receive the vaccine in accordance with the public health guidelines.
 We have been pleased to work with our community partners in this very important initiative.